If I Only Had One Pan-What Would It Be?

 We all know that Dutch ovens are designed as a thick-walled pot used for cooking and they come with a tight-fitting lid.
 The cast iron materials, along with the design for the lid and possibly legs, make them very efficient.
 The cast iron materials have made them economical enough that almost any family can afford one or more.

 He returned to England and spent years trying to find a way to cast a more cost-effective material so he could sell them to the masses.
-He finally developed and patented a sand-cast iron pot that he felt was fitting to call a Dutch oven due to its roots from the Netherlands.
+He finally developed and patented a sand-cast iron pot that he felt was fitting to call a Dutch oven due to its roots in the Netherlands.

 How do I use and care for my Dutch oven?

-The nice thing is this, you can use a Dutch Oven on your gas stovetop, in your oven, on your barbecue, and even in your fire pit, if you have the right equipment to use.
+The nice thing is this: you can use a Dutch Oven on your gas stovetop, in your oven, on your barbecue, and even in your fire pit, if you have the right equipment to use.

 I have the cutest RED Lodge Dutch Oven, I love it, but it can’t be used outside.
 It’s perfect for dishes made in the house that are cooked on the gas stovetop and in the oven.
 It makes the best Sourdough bread!
 In case you missed this post, How To Make A Sourdough Starter + Bread